imouiche/TI-NERmerger/README.md

 # TI-NERmerger
 Paper title **TI-NERmerger: Semi-automated Framework for Integrating NER Datasets in Cybersecurity**

 - We recommend reading the paper and the case study in Section 5 to understand the full functionality of the framework.
+Also, cite the paper if you use any part of our framework or the curated datasets.

 <p align="center">
   <img src="https://github.com/imouiche/TI-NERmerger/assets/43653916/a152f489-1cca-4f84-8762-892cc6d8ff7c" alt="TI-NERmerger Image">